Winners 1986-2014

 The Private Eye Writers of America (PWA) is an organization devoted to private-eye detective fiction, and are probably best known for their annual Shamus Awards.
 Membership is open to fans, writers, and publishing professionals.
 There are three levels of membership: Active, Associate, and International.

-It was great while it lasted, and gave some great writers a step up.
-The PWA is currently seeking a sponsor to continue the contest.
+It was great while it lasted, and definitely gave some great writers a step up.
+At the time, the PWA claimed it was seeking a sponsor to continue the contest, but it looks like that never came to pass.

 NOTE: There seems to have been a little confusion about the categories of the PWA’s Best First Private Eye Novel Shamus Award and Best First Private Eye Novel Contest, not just among writers, but also among a few publishers.